WPHdamian/Data-Science-Curriculum-Analysis-/README.md

 > **“Aligning Data Science Education with Labour Market Needs: A Comparative Analysis of Programme Design and Skill Demand in Hong Kong and London.”**

-The study investigates how well Data Science programmes in two global higher-education hubs-**Hong Kong** and **London**—align with skill requirements in the data-driven labour market.
+The study investigates how well Data Science programmes in two global higher-education hubs-**Hong Kong** and **London** align with skill requirements in the data-driven labour market.

 This repository contained the first part of this research.
 With Natural Language Processing (NLP) and topic modelling, the research aims to compare curricula across universities and map academic emphasis against employer-demanded competencies.